 Can’t agree on custody or visitation or are you worried your child is not safe?
 You might want to ask for a lawyer for your child.
 Read this to learn: why your child might need a lawyer, how to ask for one, what the lawyer would do to find a solution, who pays, and more.

 You must have a court order to get child support.
 Read this to learn: who can get child support, how to get it, what happens if it’s not being paid, and more.

 Are you supposed to pay child support, but you can’t afford it or you haven’t been paying?
 Read this to learn: how they decide how much you should pay, what you can do if you can’t afford the payments and what happens if you don’t pay.

 Is your ex not paying child support, medical expenses, or not following other court orders?
 You can get help from the court by asking for a contempt order.
 Your ex must go to court and explain why he disobeyed the court order.
 Read this to learn the steps to take to ask for help enforcing court...

 To decide alimony, child support, and other family issues, the court needs to know how much money you bring in and spend.
 The Financial Affidavit form shows your: income, expenses, assets (things you own), and debts (credit cards, loans).
 This article explains how to fill out the form.

 Your girlfriend is pregnant.
 The State of Connecticut has laws about your situation.

-Families Change provides age-appropriate information to help kids, teens, and parents deal with a family breakup such as a divorce or separation.
+Families Change provides information to help kids, teens, and parents deal with a family breakup like a divorce or separation.
 It was written with input from counselors, psychologists, lawyers, parents, teens, and kids.

 This booklet has been written for fathers who are not married to the mother of their baby.
 In it you will find important information about establishing paternity for your baby.By: The Connecticut Department of Social Services, and The Department of Public Health